jonathanolson/slither/notes/patterns.md

   -
   - Check if implied is using isCanonicalWith (we might want to only use canonical rules, should be guaranteed to have them, no?)
     - Maybe not?
   -
+  - STORE WHETHER A RULE/PATTERN IS HIGHLANDER(!)
+    - Do we do a boolean flag here?
+  -
   - HIGHLANDER on colors
     - Or maybe... match face values of exit faces?